ychjl/razer_blade_14_2021_rgb_logo_simple_control/README.md

   see the script for yourself and do some research if you're interested

 ## misc
-  for advanced rgb effects you may want to check out some other tools
+  for advanced keyboard rgb effects you may want to check out [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB)
-  i wrote it mainly to silent the rgb keys on linux, since there hasn't been one working tool
+  i wrote it mainly to silent the rgb keys on linux
   the logo seems to have only 3 basic effects

   that't all, so long